Blockchain Transaction Details¶

 Transaction Sequence¶

-1- The LLIMAGER app takes a forensic Image on a mac computer.
+1- The LLIMAGER app produces a DMG forensic image of a mac computer.

-2- Along with the DMG image and other logs, the LLIMAGER app generates a tamper proof secured PDF log with a QR code
+2- Along with the DMG image and other logs, the LLIMAGER app generates a tamper-evident PDF acquisition log with a QR code

 4- Data is securely sent to the LLSmartVerify Portal

-5- The LLSmartVerify Portal anchored the transaction to a Smart Contract at the Arbitrium blockchain and confirms the registration to the user.
+5- The LLSmartVerify Portal anchors the transaction to a Smart Contract on a Layer 2 (L2) blockchain and confirms the registration to the user.

 | Field | Description |